-To avoid this, search your home for any possible entry points for these rodents.
-Examine the area carefully to ensure no small holes or gaps into which they could enter.
+To avoid this, search your home for possible entry points for these rodents.
+Examine the area carefully to ensure no small holes or gaps enter.

 To prevent them from traveling in that direction, screen any vents, openings, or chimneys.
 Also, cut back limbs 6-8 feet from your roof to keep them out of their way.